lgreco/DataStructures/Labs/Merges/src/readme.md

 Let's develop a method,called ``merge`` that:

-* accept two integer arrays that are sorted in ascending order;
+* accepts two integer arrays which are both sorted in ascending order;
 * merges them in an array that is also sorted in ascending order, and;
 * returns the merged array.